recdevs/sfdx-apex-unified-logging/README.md

  - Autodetection of Code Location
  - Nice UI using a Lightning Utility Bar
  - Activated using user-level custom settings
- - Easily extendible to report exceptions and Governor Limit state
+ - Easily extendable to report exceptions and Governor Limit state

 ## Screenshots: ##